-This recipe for Orzo with Pesto Grilled Shrimp will be one of your favorite go-to side dishes for the summer…maybe all year long!
+This recipe for Orzo with Pesto Grilled Shrimp will be one of your favorite go-to side dishes for the summer.
+Maybe all year long!
 It is my version of a recipe from Epicurious.
 It is a bit time consuming, but super easy and so worth it!

-This recipe is a lot about taste, so don’t panic when you don’t see exact amounts for ingredients…I promise I will walk you through it and it will be amazing!
-So…go grab some fresh NC shrimp from The Carolina Meat & Fish Co. and let’s get grilling!
-Feel free to make your own pesto…I absolutely love this one from Delallo’s!
+This recipe is a lot about taste, so don’t panic when you don’t see exact amounts for ingredients.
+I promise I will walk you through it.
+It will be amazing!
+So, go grab some fresh NC shrimp from The Carolina Meat & Fish Co. and let’s get grilling!
+Feel free to make your own pesto.
+I absolutely love this one from Delallo’s!

 In a bowl, combine a few tablespoons of olive oil with two tablespoons of pesto, the juice of one lemon, and a few dashes of salt and pepper.
 I just threw the squeezed lemon in as well.
-Mix…add the uncooked shrimp, coat with the marinade and allow to marinate while you prepare the rest of the ingredients.
+Mix.
+Add the uncooked shrimp, coat with the marinade and allow to marinate while you prepare the rest of the ingredients.

 Grill your shrimp.
 Depending on the size, you should only need to grill about 2 minutes or less per side.
 As soon as they turn pink, they are done.
 Do NOT overcook your shrimp.
 I had a few metal skewers laying around, so I skewered a few and place a few of the shrimp directly on the grill.